mrkkrp/dot-emacs/README.md

 Next, Emacs allows us to define some custom key bindings: <kbd>C-c</kbd>
 prefix followed by a single key.
 I've assigned some commands this way.
 The bad thing about these shortcuts is that you have to start them with a chord
+<kbd>C-c</kbd> (this paragraph is a bit obsolete I wrote it before I started
-<kbd>C-c</kbd>, while it's way better than <kbd>C-c C-o C-l</kbd> (such
+using «Sticky Keys»), while it's way better than <kbd>C-c C-o C-l</kbd>
-shortcuts shouldn't be used at all!), I don't like to press several keys simultaneously (unless such a combination is self-sufficient, like
+(such shortcuts shouldn't be used at all!), I don't like to press several keys simultaneously (unless such a combination is self-sufficient, like
 <kbd>C-n</kbd>).
 Also, there are not so many combinations starting with this
 common prefix, if we want to avoid too long key sequences.